Maxine Singer

 Ethics, Education, and Recognition

-Since the field of recombinant DNA and other types of genetic engineering first emerged in the late 1970s, Singer has been at the forefront of those concerned with its moral and safety consequences.
+Since the field of recombinant DNA and other types of genetic engineering first emerged in the late 1970s, Singer was at the forefront of those concerned with its moral and safety consequences.
 At the NIH she helped formulate the institute’s guidelines about how research in genetic engineering should be carried out.
-She continues to work for safe and ethical use of biotechnologies today.

-Singer has spent her career as a scientist and public advocate but has also been heavily involved in programs to improve the quality of science education at all levels, from kindergarten to postdoctoral study.
-She has written several books on genetics with her colleague Paul Berg and has received numerous professional awards, including the National Medal of Science.
+Singer spent her career as a scientist and public advocate but was also heavily involved in programs to improve the quality of science education at all levels, from kindergarten to postdoctoral study.
+She wrote several books on genetics with her colleague Paul Berg and received numerous professional awards, including the National Medal of Science.
 Singer delivered the 1992 Ullyot Public Affairs Lecture titled “Genes, Genomes, and Disease.”

 Featured image: Maxine Singer, ca. 1963.